dsa66253/111_2_dbms_final_project/README.md

 7. use the step 6 terminal and `make -j4` to build mysql project
 8. `sudo make install` to install mysql server

 After step 8, the mysql server is already installed on the machine.
-However, the post-installation step need to be taken by [official document](https://dev.mysql.com/doc/refman/5.7/en/postinstallation.html)
+However, the post-installation step need to be taken by [official document](https://dev.mysql.com/doc/refman/5.7/en/postinstallation.html) .

 9. initialize mysql server by the following commands `cd /usr/local/mysql`, `mkdir mysql-files`, `chown mysql:mysql mysql-files`, `chmod 750 mysql-files`, and `bin/mysqld --initialize --user=mysql`.
 10. the first time to launch mysql server `sudo bin/mysqld_safe --user=mysql`
 11. login mysql server and set up user and password by command `mysql -u root -p` and `ALTER USER 'root'@'localhost' IDENTIFIED BY '1234';`

-Here, we use change the password of root to `1234`.
+Here, we change the password of root to `1234`.
 You can create any password you like.

 12. kill mysql process by any method you like.
 ### integrate pub/sub module into mysql server
 From the above steps, we have already build our pub/sub module into binary code and install conventional mysql server.
 In this step, the inegration of our module and mysql server would be performed.
-1.  copy the `finalProject` binary in to `/usr/local/mysql/bin`
+1.  copy the `finalProject` binary to `/usr/local/mysql/bin`
 2.  under `/usr/local/mysql` use command `sudo bin/mysqld_safe --user=mysql` to lunach mysql server and our pub/sub module

-After this step, we have already run the msyql server and our module which listen on the default port `1235`.
+After this step, we have already run the msyql server and our module which listens on the default port `1235`.

-Then, you can follow the next chapter to use the ORM called Js_Orm we develop to communication with our pub/sub module.
+Then, you can follow the next chapter to use the ORM called Js_Orm we develop to interact with our pub/sub module.

 ## ORM
 Now, it's time to use Js_Orm in your frontend application.